-A well-planned Texas Hold'em poker home game or tournament can be the perfect alternative.
-They're fun to host, you can indulge in any stakes you like, and try out some great new variants.
+Find out everything you need to know about hosting your own poker tournament in this detailed guide.
+A well-planned Texas Hold'em poker home game or tournament is fun to host, you can indulge in any stakes you like, and try out some great new variants.
 All you need is a bit of simple equipment - and some willing Daniel Negreanus.

 Home poker games can be a lot of fun, but there is a bit of preparation and planning that goes into making the perfect evening.
 Some important considerations include setup, starting chip counts and how to distribute the chips, blinds and more.
 Find out more below:

 Home poker games are exactly as the name suggests: poker games hosted from the comfort of your own home.
 They are typically played amongst friends and casual acquaintances, and tend to be lower key than casino games.
 But it doesn't mean they are taken any less seriously than a game in your local cardroom.